apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 ## Create site and certificates for "https://k6k.h.net"
 > Work on **hserv**
 >
-> Nothe that keycloak will be abbreviated in **k6k**
+> Note that keycloak will be abbreviated in **k6k**

-Verify that the keycloak address was added in "/etc/hosts" on any machine that will access the service and is reported in the DNS server hosted on **hserv**.
+Verify that the keycloak address was added in **"/etc/hosts"** file on any machine that will access the service and is reported in the DNS server hosted on **hserv**.

 The address used is the exsternal address o the **hsrv** machine